A Passion For Politics

 As political beings, we all have a stake in political activities and ideas that shape our lives, and understanding these enables us to be participants—not just observers.

-Political science students at Elmhurst College have the nation and the world as their laboratory, discussing topics such as American government and politics, world political systems, public policy, and law frame discussion and debate.
+Political science students at Elmhurst University have the nation and the world as their laboratory, discussing topics such as American government and politics, world political systems, public policy, and law frame discussion and debate.

 Participation in co-curricular opportunities like the Washington or Chicago Semesters, internships, Model U.N. and Mock Trial supplement classroom discussion of politics.